jordandouglas/GammaSpikeModel/README.md

 The gamma spike model is a phylogenetic clock model for BEAST 2.
 This method tests for punctuated equilibrium, by assigning each branch a gradual clock-rate and an instaneaneous spike of abrupt evolution.
 The magnitudes of each branch rate and branch spike are independent and identically distributed.

-The genetic distance of a branch is calculated as:
+The genetic distance of a branch takes the form:

 ```
 distance = rate x length + spike
 ```